ArunavaKumar/Covid-19_Fine-grained_Sentiment_Analysis/README.md

 The first phase dataset (Covid-19 Dataset I) is part of the publication entitled:

 **Chakraborty A.K., Das S., Kolya A.K.
 (2021) Sentiment Analysis of Covid-19 Tweets Using Evolutionary Classification-Based LSTM Model.
 In: Pan I., Mukherjee A., Piuri V. (eds) Proceedings of Research and Applications in Artificial Intelligence.
 Advances in Intelligent Systems and Computing, vol 1355.
 Springer, Singapore. https://doi.org/10.1007/978-981-16-1543-6_7**

+### Experimental Setup

+This project was done with the following experimental setup:

+⦁ Hardware Configuration
+  - Processor: Intel Core i7-10750H
+  - RAM: 16GB
+  - SSD: 1TB
+  - GPU: Nvidia RTX 2060 6GB
+  - Operating System: Windows 10 Home Edition

+⦁ Software Configuration
+  - Programming Language: Python (3.7.3)
+  - Application: Anaconda, MS Visual Studio Code, Notepad++
+  - GPU Application: Nvidia Graphics Driver, Nvidia CUDA Toolkit, Nvidia cuDNN
+  - Web Browser: Microsoft Edge, Google Chrome, Mozilla Firefox
+  - Web Server: Google Colaboratory, IBM Watson Studio

+### Important Note

+In this repository I provided the Covid-19 datasets (both Phase I and Phase II) along with all the important source codes and respective outputs for my entire project work.
+The repository contains-
+- The Covid-19 datasets (both Phase I and Phase II) in rar format.
+- The python file **TweetStream.py** can be used for featching live tweets on Covid-19 as well as on any topic.
+- In the **Covid-19 Sentiment Analysis v2.0** directory, I have presented my through experimentation on a sample Covid-19 dataset (Simmilar as the main datasets).
+- In the **Oprimized Outputs** directory, I have presented all the outputs ffrom the experimentation on both of the Covid-19 datasets.

+⦁ *Please use WinRar or any other Rar extracting softeare to extract the files for the datasets.
+The MS Visual Studio Code or Notepad++ can be used to open the source codes for better visibility.*

 #### - By Arunava Kumar Chakraborty